Linux Notes

 server ocserv localhost:6666 send-proxy-v2

-In the example, the port number is 6666
+In the example, the port number is setting to 6666

-, change to your setted port number in ocserv.conf
+, change to your assigned port number in ocserv.conf

 is required for ocserv.